jtwy23/seed2cigar/README.md

     - Fix - The button colour was changed to green but did not match up to the background image therefore the 'Let's Start!' button was taken away due to design choice.

-- Cigar Globe - The cigar factories list had some major troubles as <li> items.
+- Cigar Globe - The cigar factories list had some major troubles as list items.
 I couldn't get the three tables to line up horizontally and spaced well.
     - Fix - Instead of using them as three lists I changed it into a table which allowed me more freedom to manipulate the spacing issues I was having.